How do you choose the right solicitor?

 * Shop locally

 Yes, you are free to choose a solicitor who is in the Outer Hebrides but it will be easier to choose a nearby firm, so you can drop into their offices and deal face-to-face if the need arises.
 Solicitors in the area will also have a good grasp on local issues and potential problems.
 Your estate agent might be able to point you in the right direction (if they recommend only one, you can always ask if they earn commission for referrals).
-This is an added benefit of using a traditional, locally based estate agency firm over an internet-only agent.
-The main thing is to check in advance that the firm you choose is experienced in handling conveyancing and has a clearly-identifiable conveyancer.

 * Avoid relatives

 Even if your cousin is a solicitor and giving you “mates’ rates,” don’t give in to family pressure.
 Conveyancing is not a social engagement, it’s a business.
 And when you’re in a contract race, you need a solicitor who is on the ball and not doing your conveyancing in between more lucrative jobs.

 A crucial question.
 If a firm is vague about its charges, don’t hesitate to get quotes from other solicitors.
 Some solicitors have their own in-house conveyancing departments, which charge lower fees than the firm’s senior partner.
 There’s nothing worse than, at the end of the process, getting a surprisingly large bill for “disbursements”, i.e. expenses the solicitor has incurred making enquiries on your behalf.
 Sometimes this is inevitable if problems arise, but at least get a written quote that will give you an upper and a lower figure.

 When you are getting quotes, listen if one firm sounds more helpful, or keener on getting your business than the others.